Seattle Children's Hospital Main Campus

 Over 250 research faculty and staff are located at West 8th.

-Located at the corner of Boren Avenue and Olive Way, Olive Lab – Seattle Children’s Research Institute’s newest building – is devoted to the Ben Towne Center for Childhood Cancer Research.
+Located at the corner of Boren Avenue and Olive Way, the Olive Lab Building – Seattle Children’s Research Institute’s newest building – is devoted to the Ben Towne Center for Childhood Cancer Research.

 The building houses the Therapeutic Cell Production Core, a GMP (good manufacturing practice) Biofactory.
 This lab will manufacture drug-, cell- or gene-based therapies according to the strict standards set by the Food and Drug Administration (FDA).